KissKissBankBank/kitten/KARL_CHANGELOG.md

 ## [unreleased]

-- Feature: Add `KarlHorizontalNav` example.
+- Feature: Add `KarlHorizontalNav` and `KarlHorizontalNavBrowsing` examples.
 - Feature: Add `disabled` prop on `TextInputWithButton` and `tiny` prop on `TextInputWithLimit` examples.